Ashok3201/Rock_Paper_Scissors/README.md

 - [  ] Declare the players score variables
 - [  ] Write the logic to play a single round
 - [  ] Write the logic to play the entire game

+## Pseudocode:
+- Make some idea for solve each subform problem, Use pen-paper.
+- Write algorithm to step by step solve the problem.
+- Pseudocode write in actual code, With the help of comment in code.